eungobs/printf/README.md

-printf team project,portia and elizabeth
+team project portia and elizabeth